rkulla/vimogen/README.md

 > __Why depend on Pathogen when Vim8+ supports native packages?__

-  I find that this dependency is actually simpler because native packages require would require vimogen to manage a list of plugins that go into start/ and opt/ folders instead of just one bundle/ directory.
+  I find that this dependency is actually simpler because native packages would require that Vimogen manage a list of plugins that go into both start/ and opt/ folders, instead of just one bundle/ directory.
 Pathogen can manage optional packages and still takes up very little of vimrc:

     if has("gui_running") " list plugins to disable if GUI Vim is running